RolandSandorNagy/checkoutlabs/project-notes.md

 - Many smaller improvements and maintenance tasks happened over a 2-3 year period.
 - The project involved Shopify platform work, storefront implementation, custom business logic, booking flow logic, and operational tooling.
+- Roland personally handled the migration, new storefront design implementation, booking flow, and most non-app work.
+- The app codebases were initially vibe-coded by Ben, but contained many bugs and regressions.
+- Over the last ~6 months Roland has been fixing bugs, regressions, and production issues across the app ecosystem.

 ### Repo Review Findings